UKLLC/Guidebook/ukllc_book/docs/user_guide/SDC.md

 # Statistical Disclosure Control (SDC)
->Last modified: 02 Sep 2025
+>Last modified: 06 Jan 2026

 <div style="background-color: rgba(0, 178, 169, 0.3); padding: 10px; border-radius: 5px;"><strong>UK LLC enforces strict SDC rules on all information leaving the UK LLC Trusted Research Environment (TRE).</strong></div style>
 <br>

 Statistical disclosure refers to the risk of revealing confidential information about an individual when releasing outputs, e.g. tables or graphs from a secure environment.
 To prevent statistical disclosure, UK LLC enforces strict statistical disclosure control (SDC) rules.

-UK LLC’s SDC threshold is **10 data subjects**.
+UK LLC's SDC threshold is **10 data subjects**.
 Any output (including tables, charts and text) that includes counts <10, including zero, cannot be taken out of the TRE.
 File out requests that include counts <10 will be rejected by the SDC reviewers and the researcher will be asked to resubmit their request.

+<aside class="admonition note"><p class="admonition-title">UK LLC does not consider exceptions to the SDC threshold</p>UK LLC works with many partner LPS and linked data owners.
+The SDC thresholds of the data owners vary.
+To ensure that UK LLC respects each and every data owner, UK LLC has set an SDC threshold that encompasses all the individual data owners’ thresholds.
+In line with the Five Safes framework, UK LLC’s rule underpins Safe Outputs by applying consistent disclosure control, where the contextual assessment of disclosure risk for small counts is inherently challenging.</aside>

 >The most common reasons for a file out request being rejected are:
->1. **Low counts** (counts <10 included in the output)
+>1. **Low counts** (counts <10 included in the output).
->2. **Masking issues** (low counts have been suppressed but can be derived from the information presented)
+>2. **Masking issues** (low counts have been suppressed but can be derived from the information presented).
->3. **Insufficient information** provided (so the reviewer is unable to fully understand the output)
+>3. **Insufficient information** provided (so the reviewer is unable to fully understand the output).

 ***